SurajKumar798/Help_center/README.md

 Navigate to the project directory:
 ----------------------------------
-cd help_center
+cd Assignment

 Install dependencies for the frontend:
 --------------------------------------
-cd frontend
+cd fullstack-assignment
 npm install

 Install dependencies for the backend:
 -------------------------------------
-cd ../backend
+cd fullstack-assignment-backend
 npm install

 Start the backend server: